It's Psychedelic Baby! Magazine

 It's Psychedelic Baby!
 Magazine is a Slovenian online music magazine dedicated to psychedelic and progressive music news, band interviews and album reviews.
 It was founded by Klemen Breznikar in October 2010, and was originally based in Ljubljana; it is currently headquartered in Prebold.
-The webzine has covered an extensive range of music over the years, from electronic to heavy metal, but generally focuses on psychedelic rock, psychedelic folk, progressive rock, progressive metal, krautrock, art rock, garage rock and space rock.
+The webzine covers an extensive range of music including heavy metal, psychedelic rock, and garage rock.

 Three physical issues of It's Psychedelic Baby!
 Magazine have been published, one yearly between 2014 and 2016, and the webzine also produces a monthly podcast series titled It's Psychedelic Baby!
 Podcast since 2015.
-The website is notable for its extensive retrospective interviews with musicians and bands from the 1960s and 1970s, its articles having been quoted or re-published in such publications as The New York Times, Financial Times, The Wall Street Journal, Rolling Stone, The Guardian, MSN, Intelligencer Journal-Lancaster New Era, Houston Press, Chicago Reader, The Wire, Mint Lounge, Louder, BrooklynVegan, The List, BroadwayWorld, WhatCulture, Our Culture Mag, Ultimate Classic Rock, and Dangerous Minds.

 Background

 History

 Prior to founding It's Psychedelic Baby!
 Magazine, Klemen Breznikar operated the webzine Hippy Music, where he wrote reviews and shared classic releases from the 1960s' and 1970s' psychedelic music scene.
 Hippy Music launched in June 2007 and was modestly operated through Blogger, with Breznikar writing under the pseudonym Iban.
 It ultimately closed down after a year and a half, in late 2008, due to Breznikar's busy school schedule.
 Breznikar was then studying at the University of Ljubljana, Faculty of Arts where he earned a Bachelor's degree in Library and Information Science and a Master's degree in Book Studies.

 In September 2010, Breznikar decided to take a year off from school and start a new online magazine.
 Originally launched under the lengthier name It's Psychedelic Baby, That's What It's All About, the webzine's first post was published on October 3, 2010.
 In the summer of 2011, the website adopted its abbreviated name, It's Psychedelic Baby!
 Magazine.
 The blog was originally hosted through Blogger, though it eventually moved to its own .com domain name on July 7, 2016.